-As part of creating awareness for the Platone approach and results, a course to enable Energy Sector professionals to update their knowledge promoting the use of the concepts developed in the Platone project, as part of the RWTH Academy Programme for life-long learning.
-First steps are taken between the German Association for Electrical, Electronic & Information Technologies (VDE), the Fraunhofer Society for the Advancement of Applied Research and RWTH to examine how bring Platone topics to the education of engineers in Germany.
+To create awareness for the Platone approach and results a course for the energy sector professionals is under development.
+The idea is to update their knowledge by promoting the use of the concepts developed in the Platone project.
+The course is part of the RWTH Academy Programme for life-long learning.

+First steps are taken between the German Association for Electrical, Electronic & Information Technologies (VDE), the Fraunhofer Society for the Advancement of Applied Research and RWTH to examine how to bring Platone topics to the education of engineers in Germany.
 VDE wants to develop a new initiative about digitalisation, platforms, especially data platforms for utilities.
 VDE, Fraunhofer and RWTH have been developing a coordinated offer.
 For this it is, among other things, expected to result in a set of Ph.D. theses with a focus on Platone concepts and solutions.
 The first offer will be a course on cyber security in 2022.
 Probably one or two further offers will follow before the end of the project.